 Verbal brand communication encompasses not just what the (new) name is but the vision and positioning (or the reason behind the brand change).
 Change of this scale can create a moment in time when all eyes are upon you, therefore providing a great opportunity to tell your brand story.

 Often this workload is shouldered by a brand manager who is also juggling other full-time responsibilities.
-An agency or contract resource can help keep your plan on track and address new challenges as they surface, and they most always do.
+An agency or contract resource can help keep your plan on track and address new challenges as they surface, ensuring your brand change is successful.

-You can’t expect to already have the answer for every potential situation where your brand may show up, but strong principles and a good Q&A document can sure help with decision making.
-Another approach is to build a brand council, or a team of ambassadors across functions within your company that can help with the brand roll out.
+You can’t expect to already have the answer for every potential situation where your brand may show up, but strong principles and a good Q&A document can help with decision making.
+Another approach is to build a brand council, or a team of ambassadors across functions within your company that can help with the rollout of the brand.

 Finally, how do you know if the transition has been a success?
 If you already have brand tracking in place, you can evaluate and make incremental changes as needed to see where you are having impact.
 Without existing benchmarks however, you will need to determine what metrics are the focus of your new brand and the goals you are working to reach.